vsbenas/parser-gen/README.md

 ```
 *Arguments*:

-`input` - input string, for example " 'a'* ".
+`input` - input string, for example `'a'*`.
 For complete syntax see grammar section.

 `definitions` - table of custom functions and definitions used inside the grammar, for example {equals=equals}, where equals is a function.